rz74/little-playroom-cafe-website/README.md

-# Kids Café Social Website
+# Little Playroom Café Website

-A modern, responsive website for a kids café and play space, inspired by the Playroom Café Social design.
+A modern, responsive website for Little Playroom Café, a kids café and play space in Madison, WI.
 This website features a beautiful, interactive design with smooth animations and mobile-first responsive layout.

 ## 🎯 Features